-Recently, however, distinctions between the commercial insurance industry and the capital markets have started to blur.
+In recent years, however, distinctions between the commercial insurance industry and the capital markets have blurred.
 Both camps are routinely lumped under the adroitly coined rubric of ART, short for “alternative risk transfer.”
 The only common element?
 Risks are covered in nontraditional ways.

 Indeed, it’s hard to tell the players without a scorecard.
 Looking like investment bankers, some insurers and reinsurers now help clients issue securities — not necessarily to raise capital for a project, say, but to cover the client’s risks.
 Carriers are also venturing into what was once exclusively capital-markets terrain by serving up hedging features in some P/C products.

 For their part, some bankers can easily be mistaken for insurance executives.
 Like insurers, they take part in deals involving captive insurance companies — perhaps the oldest part of the ART scene.
-Further, capital-markets mainstays like Lehman Brothers and Goldman Sachs have become players in the Bermuda reinsurance market.
+Further, capital-markets mainstays like Lehman Brothers and Goldman Sachs are players in the Bermuda reinsurance market.

 Navigating such shifting — and often offshore — waters can be tough for CFOs with risks to cover and capital to protect.
 But if they’re equipped with a coherent way to shop the ART market, they can find ways to cut risk-transfer costs, says Christopher Culp, who teaches “Alternative Risk Transfer: The Convergence of Corporate Finance and Risk Management,” an executive education course at the University of Chicago’s Graduate School of Business.

-What finance executives need is a methodical way to sort through the mounting numbers of alternative-risk offerings, according to Culp, an adjunct associate professor of finance at the school and a managing director of CP Risk Management LLC, a consulting firm.
+What finance executives need is a methodical way to sort through the mounting numbers of alternative-risk offerings, according to Culp, an adjunct professor of finance who often consults for participants in the insurance and derivatives industries.
 While selecting alternative risk coverage might involve dicier decisions than choosing a breakfast cereal in a supermarket, he suggests, similar principles apply.

 In the latter case, the professor asks, “wouldn’t it be great if we had a more systematic way of knowing which box to go to?”